abhishek98s/E-COMMERCE-PAYMENT-FRONTEND/README.md

-# ECOM: E-commerce Product Discovery App
+# E_COM: E-commerce Product Discovery App

-ECOM is a e-commerce platform whre users can view products and add products to their cart.
+ECOM is a e-commerce platform where users can view products and add products to their cart.

 ## Table of Contents